jeyip12/react-challenge/README.md

 - Where the entry has a `releaseYear` >= 2010
 - Sorted by title in alphanumeric order (numbers before letters, then A-Z)

-Fetch the JSON feed using the object in `movieFeed.js`.
+Fetch the JSON feed using the object in `movieFeed.js`, with `movieFeed.fetch()` which will return a Promise.

 For the series page, `programType` should equal `series`.